Bad ABS Module Symptoms: How to Diagnose and Fix It

 A failing module can exhibit several warning signs that shouldn’t be ignored.
 If you notice any of these symptoms, it’s essential to get your vehicle checked immediately:

 1) ABS Warning Light: The most common sign of a problem is the illumination of the ABS warning light on your dashboard.
-This light usually appears as a yellow or red indicator with the letters “ABS.”
+This light usually appears as a yellow or red indicator labeled “ABS.”
 When this light comes on, the ABS module has detected a fault within the system.
 However, a lit ABS light alone isn’t always conclusive; it could also indicate issues with the wheel speed sensors, wiring, or other ABS components.

-2) No Speedometer: Because the module must know the vehicle speed, the vehicle speed data usually runs through the ol module first, before going to the speedometer.
+2) No Speedometer: Because the module must know the vehicle speed, the vehicle speed data usually runs through the old module first, before going to the speedometer.
 When it fails, it’s not uncommon to lose your speedometer reading.

 3) No ABS function: Any time the ABS warning light is on, your ABS function is disabled.
 You can still brake the vehicle, but you won’t have any ABS braking.